Welcome

 portion of the British black bee was wiped out in the second decade

-or paralysis.
-The British strain of Apis mellifera mellifera was
+paralysis.
+The British strain of Apis mellifera mellifera was especially

-especially susceptible to the onslaught and was decimated across
+susceptible to the onslaught and was decimated across large areas

-large areas of Britain; it seems that only a very small population
+of Britain; it seems that only a very small population managed to

-managed to survive.
-At Buckfast the only colonies not affected
+survive.
+At Buckfast the only colonies not affected by the disease

-by the disease were those headed by Ligurian queens and hybrids
+were those headed by Ligurian queens and hybrids of these queens

 This started Brother Adam on a lifelong quest to breed a strain

-possible for beekeepers with a goal of maximum production for
+for beekeepers with a goal of maximum production for a minimum of

-a minimum of input on the part of the beekeeper.
-In order to do
+input on the part of the beekeeper.
+In order to do this however,

-this however, it was necessary to be able to control the mating
+it was necessary to be able to control the mating of the selected

 THE BUCKFAST